christophhagen/StateModel/Readme.md

 An implementation of a database with an underlying SQLite store is provided in [SQLiteStateDB](https://github.com/christophhagen/SQLiteStateDB).
 It stores SQLite supported types (integers, doubles, strings) in separate tables, and encodes all other `Codable` values using a provided encoder.
-It also provides caching of last used properties in memory.
+It also provides caching of last used properties in memory, includes a history, and even has synchronization mechanism.

 #### Custom implementation